erictheise/mctad.js/README.md

 You'll want either the file `mctad.min.js` or the file `mctad.js` in the root of this repository.

+Groc-generated documentation is online courtesy [GitHub pages](http://erictheise.github.io/mctad.js/) and included in the `/doc/` directory when you `git clone` this repository.

 #### Developers

-Groc-generated documentation is online courtesy [GitHub pages](http://erictheise.github.io/mctad.js/) and included in the `/doc/` directory when you `git clone` this repository.

 ### Conventions

-Greek letters.
-Type hinting, even if it's an untyped language.
+The ability to use Greek letters directly in code appeals to me, and they are used internally.
+I am still considering the extent to which they should be exposed externally.
+In an ideal world, it would be reliable to use constructions such as p-hat (p̂) and x-bar (x̄) as variable names.

+Even though it makes little or no difference to the JavaScript language, you will come across examples of _type hinting_, e.g., in the form of 1 versus 1.0, to help clarify whether quantities are operationally expected to take integer or real values.

 #### Continuous and Discrete Probability Distributions

-Any distribution can be called by its common name and its required parameters, e.g., `mctad.poisson(7)`.
+Distributions can be called by their common names and required parameters, e.g., `mctad.poisson(7)`.
 This returns an object containing:

   * statistics on the distribution, including